MilanBarbhaya/ERP-PurchaseOrder-System/README.md

 Add audit logs, pagination, Angular Material UI, Docker, CI/CD, caching, refresh tokens.

 **Note:**

+-) Start API Project in Visual Studio and Start Angular Project from VS Code(simultaneously work at same time for API calls and login and other po related stuff)

 -) May be pages will not refresh after some activity for create or update purchase order, i have applied few things for reload change after activity but not worked

 -) i tried to remove all the console log but still appears and i tried all the things like browser cache remove, in vs code : angular folder delete and restore and few other things related caching but not able to resolve cache issue. but you can't find console logs inside code i have done, also remove unneccessary codes and all the things